jinyung/npiv/readme.md

 This is a companion package to the manuscript:

-> Wong, J. Y., Chan, B. K. K., Chan, K. Y. K. Swimming kinematics of naupliar larvae with contrasting feeding modes.
+> Wong, J. Y., Chan, B. K. K., Chan, K. Y. K. Evolution of feeding shapes swimming kinematics of barnacle larvae.

 Functions included in the package were developed for analyses of data generated from [`TPSDig2`](http://life.bio.sunysb.edu/morph/soft-dataacq.html) and